iansmith/parigot/site/content/en/docs/mserviceone.md

 start in a well-known and predictable state, that is the easiest way to control things for a test.
 However, if your system has, say 20 or 30 services that need to be started, variance in the startup timing can be significant.
-If you are trying to test service A, how are you to know that service A's dependency on service B depends materially on whether B is "already up" when A starts?
+If you are trying to test service A, how are you to know that service A's behavior depends materially on whether B is "already up" when A starts?
 In effect, your test now has a hidden dependency on the startup ordering.
 A distributed system can be 71% up, a single program cannot.

 With the needed apologies to The Bard and Marc Anthony, I have written this article to bury microservices, not to praise them.
 For a developer, the symptoms above are